tliron/prudence/xprudence/README.md

 ==================================

-The downloadable distribution of Prudence contains a ready-to-use `prudence` executable that isbundled with all the basic types, APIs, cache backends, renderers, and JST tags.
+The downloadable distribution of Prudence contains a ready-to-use `prudence` executable that is bundled with all the basic types, APIs, cache backends, renderers, and JST tags.
 However, if you want to [extend](../platform/README.md) Prudence then you'll need to make a custom build of `prudence` with your plugins.